dkbalachandar/effective-java-notes/README.md

 #### Item 17: Minimize Mutability
 An immutable class is simple a class whose instance can’t be modified.
 All of the information contained in each instance is fixed for the lifetime of the object.
-1. Don’t provide methods that modify the object’s state
-2. Ensure that the class can’t be extended
+1.Don’t provide methods that modify the object’s state 2.Ensure that the class can’t be extended
-3. Make all fields final
+3.Make all fields final
-4. Make all fields private
+4.Make all fields private
-5. Ensure excessive access to any mutable components
+5.Ensure excessive access to any mutable components

 #### Item 18: Favor composition over inheritance
 Inheritance violates the encapsulation.
 In other way, a subclass depends on the implementation details of its superclass for its proper function.

 With inheritance, you don't know how your class will react with a new version of its superclass.
 For example, you may have added a new method whose signature will happen to be the same than a method of its superclass in the next release.
 You will then override a method without even knowing it.

 Also, if there is a flaw in the API of the superclass you will suffer from it too.
 With composition, you can define your own API for your class.
 As a rule of thumb, to know if you need to choose inheritance over composition, you need to ask yourself if B is really a subtype of A.

 ```
 //Wrapper class – Uses composition in place of inheritance.